Flamond History, Family Crest & Coats of Arms

 The surname Flamond was first found in Normandy (French: Normandie), the former Duchy of Normandy, where the family held a family seat since ancient times.
 However, some of the family were part of the Norman Conquest of England as early records of Bishop's Middleham, Durham revealed.
 "This place is of considerable antiquity: its church was given in 1146 to the convent of Durham, by Osbert, nephew of Bishop Ralph Flambard; and soon afterwards, the manor appears to have been conveyed to the see of Durham, the bishops of which resided here, up to the end of the 14th century.
 Their castle was situated on a lofty brow of limestone, overlooking the marshy level of the Skerne."

-Important Dates for the Flamond family
+Early History of the Flamond family

 This web page shows only a small excerpt of our Flamond research.
 Another 82 words (6 lines of text) covering the years 1808 and 1811 are included under the topic Early Flamond History in all our PDF Extended History products and printed products wherever possible.